mottwan/saucedemo-ui-automation/README.md

 ## soucedemo-ui-automation
-This project it is written in python, pytest and selenium webdriver, It has been applied the **Page Object Model** pattern.
+This project it is written in python, pytest and selenium webdriver, The **Page Object Model** pattern has been applied.

 ### Reqiremens
 1. UI automation: